Free Business Book Summaries

 the principal author of the Sherman Antitrust Act.

-IV.
+III.
 The changing role of government regulation

 A. Before there was regulation there was ANDREW JACKSON who took on the